 Father Ted, 1995

-The series follows the antics of three Roman Catholic Priests on their remote parish of Craggy Island.
-Father Ted Crilly, Father Dougal McGuire and Father Jack Hackettt live together in Craggy Island’s priest house, along with their housekeeper Mrs Doyle, who is often wanting to serve them tea.
+The TV series follows the antics of three Roman Catholic Priests on their remote parish of Craggy Island.
+Father Ted Crilly, Father Dougal McGuire and Father Jack Hackett live together in Craggy Island’s priest house, along with their housekeeper Mrs Doyle, who is often wanting to serve them tea.
 The three priests answer to Bishop Len Brennan.

 Bishop Brennan has assigned the three priests to Craggy Island parish due to different incidents in their past: Ted for alleged financial impropriety, Dougal for something only referred to as the “Blackrock Incident” (resulting in many “lives irreparably damaged”), and Jack for his alcoholism and womanising.
-The show revolves around the priests’ lives on Craggy Island, sometimes dealing with matters of the church but more often dealing with Father Ted’s schemes to either resolve a situation with the parish or other Craggy Island residents, or to win games of one-upmanship gainst his arch-nemesis, Father Dick Byrne of the nearby Rugged Island parish.
+The show revolves around the priests’ lives on Craggy Island, sometimes dealing with matters of the church but more often dealing with Father Ted’s schemes to either resolve a situation with the parish or other Craggy Island residents, or to win games of one-upmanship against his arch-nemesis, Father Dick Byrne of the nearby Rugged Island parish.

 Father Ted – Dermot Morgan

 Father Dougal McGuire – Ardal O’Hanlon

 Father Jack Hackett – Frank Kelly